About The Objective

 The Objective is a nonprofit newsroom examining systems of power and inequity in journalism: how newsrooms treat their employees, how journalists interact with their community, and what new forms of journalism can look like.

-Writ large, mainstream newsrooms have never reflected the diversity of the U.S., nor have they been welcoming to journalists of color.
+Mainstream newsrooms have never reflected the diversity of the U.S., nor have they been welcoming to people of color.

-Editors at The New York Times initially refused to print the word “gay” in the paper and intentionally ignored covering the AIDS crisis.
+Leadership at The New York Times initially refused to print the word “gay” and intentionally ignored covering the AIDS crisis.
 The Washington Post hired its first Black journalist in 1952 (he left after two years).
-And the Los Angeles Times’s Editor-in-Chief, in 2020, admitted that the paper “fomented the hysteria that led to Japanese American incarceration, the Zoot Suit Riots, redlining and racial covenants.”
+The Los Angeles Times’ Editor-in-Chief, in 2020, admitted that the paper “fomented the hysteria that led to Japanese American incarceration, the Zoot Suit Riots, redlining and racial covenants.”

-By now, journalists are aware of the inequity embedded into the way journalism is practiced.
+By now, many journalists are aware of the inequity embedded in the way journalism is practiced.
 What our field needs is solutions.

 Leadership Team